Malivil/TTT-Jingle-Jam-Roles-2024/README.md

 ttt_poisoner_is_independent         0           // Whether Poisoners should be treated as independent ttt_poisoner_target_jesters         0           // Whether the Poisoner can target jesters
 ttt_poisoner_target_independents    1           // Whether the Poisoner can target independents
-ttt_poisoner_block_shop_roles       "mercenary" // Names of roles that have their shop blocked when poisoned, separated with commas.
+ttt_poisoner_block_shop_roles       "mercenary,summoner" // Names of roles that have their shop blocked when poisoned, separated with commas.
 Do not include spaces or capital letters ttt_poisoner_poison_duration        0           // How long a Poisoner's poison should last on their target.
 Poisoner is refunded Poison Gun ammo when it expires.
 Set to 0 to have it be permanent ttt_poisoner_cure_on_death          1           // Whether a Poisoner's target should be cured if the Poisoner dies ttt_poisoner_notify_use             0           // Whether to notify a Poisoner's target when they try to use their disabled ability the first time